CodeHedge/SysBot.Remote/README.md

 3. Use the button interface to record a sequence of button presses.
 These will appear as text commands in the macro textbox.
 4. Save your macro for future use or press the Play button to execute the macro on the selected consoles.
 5. Switch to Live Mode to use SysBotRemote as a remote controller.
+6. Use Discord commands for additional remote functionalities.

 ## Contribution